silassare/ozone/README.md

 # O'Zone

-O'Zone framework for API and website.
+O'Zone is a framework to build RESTFul API and website.

 [+] Still in development